St John Ambulance Brigade in South Africa 1900-1902

 Oxford Division

-Medal Roll.
-No. 7 General Hospital, Entitled - Nat
+No. 7 General Hospital, Pretoria.

 Memorial to 340 Private Joseph Heywood (or Haywood), St John Ambulance Brigade (Oxford Division).
 Volunteered for service in South Africa during the Second Anglo Boer War.
 Died from an abscess of the brain at No 7 General Hospital, Estcourt, Natal aged 24 years.
 He was buried at Estcourt and his remains were later reinterred in the Estcourt Garden of Remembrance (see Find a Grave memorial 223398725).
 He is also commemorted on the St John Ambulance Brigade Book of Remembrance in St George's Cathedral, Cape Town (see: http://samilitaryhistory.org/vol105de.html)